James Joyce (1882-1941)

 James Augustine Aloysius Joyce was born on 2nd February, 1882 to John Stanlius Joyce and Mary Jane “May” Murray, at 41, Brighton Square in the south Dublin suburb of Rathgar.

 Oliver St John Gogarty, a medical student and aspiring poet, rented a demilitarised Martello Tower in Sandycove and invited the 22-year-old James Joyce to join him and Samuel Chenevix Trench, an Anglo-Irish friend of Gogarty’s.
-Trench was obsessed with Irish culture, but also had very unusual dreams.
+Trench was fascinated with Irish culture.
 The three men slept in the round room on the first floor of the Tower.

 On Joyce’s sixth night, Trench woke up suddenly after dreaming of a black panther, and proceeded to get his revolver and shoot at the animal.
 Gogarty took the gun off him and let off a few rounds himself.
 A petrified Joyce left the Tower, never to return.
 A month later, he left Ireland for good to embark on a literary career on continental Europe.